 What’s On Your Plate?

-In the spring of 2017, Community Food Action and the Center for Urban Pedagogy (CUP) collaborated with Teaching Artist Elma Relihan and public high school students from the Comprehensive Model School Project (CMSP 327) to get the scoop on the Alternative School Food Menu.
+In the spring of 2017, Community Health Initiatives and the Center for Urban Pedagogy (CUP) collaborated with Teaching Artist Elma Relihan and public high school students from the Comprehensive Model School Project (CMSP 327) to get the scoop on the Alternative School Food Menu.
 Students got out of the classroom and into the cafeteria, surveying community members and interviewing key decision makers with questions like “who decides what food is on the cafeteria menu?”, “Are school food resources being equitably implemented across NYC schools?” and “How can students and families influence the food choices at school?”
 Students created What’s On Your Plate? as a guide to school menu choices and how communities can get involved in shaping the food served at public schools.

 Major support for this program was provided by The Levitt Foundation.
 Additional support to CUP was provided by the Bay and Paul Foundations, the New York Council on the Arts with the support of Governor Andrew M. Cuomo and the New York State Legislature, and the New York City Department of Cultural Affairs in partnership with the City Council.